natsousa/blog/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 ![]({{ site.baseurl }}/images/create_git_repos2.jpg)

-5.3 Now you should be able to see the following:
+__5.3 Now you should be able to see the following:__

 ![]({{ site.baseurl }}/images/create_git_repos3.jpg)

 #### Great!

-5.4 Now in the website folder, open the **_config.yml** file and write your repository name in the baseurl line, and in url line paste your base hostname & protocol for your site, as:
+__5.4 Now in the website folder, open the *_config.yml* file and write your repository name in the baseurl line, and in url line paste your base hostname & protocol for your site, as:__

 ![]({{ site.baseurl }}/images/create_git_repos21.jpg)

-You can do something else, in **_settings.yml** file, you can add your social network information, include <a href="https://disqus.com/">Disqus</a> (allow reads to comment, give likes your posts, it is important because this your way to communicate with you audience), and <a href="https://mailchimp.com/">MailChimp</a> (send personalised email to your followers) credentials.
+You can do something else, in **_settings.yml** file, you can add your social network information, include <a href="https://disqus.com/">Disqus</a> (allow readers to comment, give likes on your posts.
+It is important because this is your way to communicate with you audience), and <a href="https://mailchimp.com/">MailChimp</a> (send personalised email to your followers) credentials.

 <br/>
-5.5 Now what you need to do is to tell your **local folder** that there is a **repository** waiting for it.
+__5.5 Now what you need to do is to tell your *local folder* that there is a *repository* waiting for it.__

 In the Git bash, check if you are inside of your website folder (hint: `pwd`).
 And initiate a <a href="https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control">version control</a> for your website folder, by running: